rchain/rchain/docker/README.md

 []
 ```

 The filename is passed into the container with the `-v` (volume) command.
-The full path must be specified, and it will be mapped to `/tmp/input.rho` in the container, which is where the script that runs the Rholang compiler expects its input.
+The full path (absolute) must be specified, and it will be mapped to `/tmp/input.rho` in the container, which is where the script that runs the Rholang compiler expects its input.
 The output of that is then passed to Rosette, which executes it.
 There is a shell script included that does this thing (`docker/rholang-cli/rhoscala`), but I'm not sure how to distribute that.

 ### rholang-web
 `make rholang-web` builds Dan Connolly's (@dckc) web application into a docker image.
 It also bundles the Rholang compiler and the Rosette interpreter.
 This process yields an images tagged `rholang-web`.